oracle/tribuo/docs/Architecture.md

 ### Columnar Inputs

 Columnar data sources require a configurable extraction step to map the columns into Tribuo `Example` and `Feature` objects.
-This is because a single column may emit many features, or none at all, some columns may be unnecessary, some may form `Example` level metadata, and the output variable needs to be specified.
+A single column may contain many features, or may be unnecessary, or may contain `Example` level metadata.
+In addition, the user must specify which column(s) contain the output variable.
 To support this usecase Tribuo provides the `RowProcessor` a configurable mechanism for converting a `ColumnarIterator.Row`, which is a tuple of a `Map<String,String>` and an row number into an `Example`.
 The `RowProcessor` uses 4 interfaces to process the input map: